jmasclef/my-english-coach/README.md

 ```

 ## Using the Telegram client
+To use telegram as mobile client, you need to create your own telegram bot (free) and connect it to the app using its bot ID

-Go to telegram BOT father https://telegram.me/BotFather
-Create your bot and get its bot ID => You will only need the bot ID
+Go to telegram BOT father https://telegram.me/BotFather, create your bot and get its ID

 Complete your local file `./app/myconf.py'` with bot ID

 **Using telegram, you can type clear text message to correct misunderstanding of STT**

+**Telegram uses OGG audio format for voice messages, this conversion is be done using embedded FFMPEG executable.**

 ```bash
 cd app # Optional